ChuitoChan/clojure-2048ai/README.md

 # clojure-2048ai

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An implementation of the game 2048 and its AI in Clojure.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 ChuitoChan

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0.